SheltonZhaoK/Multi-Objective-Genetic-Algorithm-for-Cluster-Analysis/README.md

 All experiments related to Seurat clustering are implemented in R, and other algorithms are implemented in Python.
 If you are interested how the algorithms are implemented, please look at "./scripts/clusterer.py".

-Before running the testing demo, please generate output directory by the following command:
+Before running the testing demo, please generate output directory by the following command if you are in "./scripts":
 ```
 mkdir ../output
 ```